 Lead Contributor: Matt Renwick (@ReadByExample, mattrenwick.com)

-This is Matt’s seventeenth year in public education.
+This is Matt’s eighteenth year in public education.
 He started as a 5th and 6th grade teacher in a country school outside of Wisconsin Rapids, WI.
 After seven years of teaching, he served as a dean of students at a junior high, which developed into an assistant principalship and eventually head principal at an elementary school.
 Matt is now an elementary principal for the Mineral Point Unified School District.
-He also writes for ASCD, Lead Literacy, and Discovery Education.
+He also writes for ASCD and Lead Literacy.

 Contributor: Paige Bergin (@PaigeBergin)